 A pulley is a wheel that you loop a rope over.
-The key point of pulleys is that they redirect force.
-For example, instead of PUSHING a load UP, you can attach it to a rope and pulley above you and PULL DOWN.
+The key scientific concept for pulleys is that they redirect force.
+For example, instead of PUSHING a load UP, you can attach it to a rope and pulley above you and PULL DOWN to move it up.
 All pulley systems re-direct force.
 Some pulley systems make work easier, allowing a worker to use less force to move the object.

 A demonstration of pulley-style action:

-- Tie a rope on something heavy (e.g. a basket of books, a sack of flour, or a 2-liter bottle of soda).
+- Tie a rope on something heavy (e.g. a basket of books, a sack of flour, or a gallon jug of water).

 - Have a child lift the object off the ground by pulling up on the rope.
 They may only be able to lift it six inches or so off the ground – partially because it’s heavy, partially because their little arms can only reach so high.

 - Then have them pick up the object itself and try to lift it high up above their head with their arms.
 It’s higher now, but wow it feels heavy to push it up.

 - Then, string the rope up over a doorknob or over a broom handle (lay the broom handle over a gap between two desks) and have them sit on the floor and pull down on the rope.
 It feels easier* to pull the rope down to lift the object than it did to push the object up with their hands.
 But they can only lift the object as high as where the pulley action is happening (e.g. height of the doorknob).

 - Then throw a rope over the side of a slide platform (or around a railing on an open staircase: http://handsonaswegrow.com/simple-machines-for-kids-the-pulley/) and have the child haul something up as high as they can.
 Look how high you can lift something heavy when you use this tool!